parisafro/trillo/README.md

 # trillo
-This is a booking app sample with flexbox technology and a cool practice to figure out how flexbox works and the show of the power of flexbox. it's my second project with advance css and i'm very glad to improvement in this field:)
+This is a booking app sample with flexbox technology and a cool practice to figure out how flexbox works and the show off the power of flexbox. it's my second project with advance css and i'm very glad to improvement in this field:)

 #large devices